ayililili/desktop-pet/README.md

 # Desktop Pet

 A simple desktop pet implemented in Python with `tkinter`.
 The pet walks around the screen and can be dragged with the mouse.
 It occasionally performs a short dash toward the cursor.
 When walking normally, the pet now chooses a direction and continues for a few steps before deciding where to go next.
+The code detects the operating system and works on Windows, macOS and Linux.

 ## Requirements